ahreenah/cuda_lint_coffee_jshint/readme/readme.txt

 Linter for CudaLint plugin.
 It adds support for CoffeeScript lexer.
 It uses "coffee-jshint".

-'coffeescript' must be in your system PATH.
+'coffee-jshint' must be in your system PATH.

 Install NodeJS
 Install CoffeeScript